History of Goolwa

 - Camp Coorong (near Meningie) was established in 1985 as a location to develop better understanding of Ngarrindjeri traditions and their relationships to the land, waters, trees, plants and animals.
 They take groups on field trips and teach Ngarrindjeri basket-weaving techniques.
 Camping facilities also available.
 (8575 1557)

-European settlement began after Captain Charles Sturt explored the River Murray, ending at the Murray Mouth in February 1830.
+White settlement began after Captain Charles Sturt explored the River Murray, ending at the Murray Mouth in February 1830.

 Goolwa, originally known as Port Pullen, was surveyed in 1853.